 With joint expertise in architecture, civil engineering, and environmental sciences and engineering, ENAC has a unique capability – and indeed a responsibility – to come up with visions and solutions to ensure that the built and natural environments are developed sustainably.

 Who will be affected by climate change, and how can we act on this issue?
 We develop knowledge, technologies and tools to anticipate, mitigate and adapt to climate change.
 We aim to understand the impact of climate change on polar environments and on public health in cities, and to innovate in the areas of CO2 sequestration and the development and deployment of renewable energy.

 To meet this challenge, ENAC has set up the new Alpine and Polar Environmental Research Center (ALPOLE) and co-founded the CLIMACT Center.
 ENAC also collaborates with the Energy Center (CEN).

 How can digital tools support the transition towards more sustainable natural and built environments?
 At ENAC, we harness digital technologies for sustainable design, construction and monitoring.
 Novel sensor technologies coupled with remote sensing, AI and machine learning provide new ways for managing urban systems and monitoring environmental conditions.

 To meet this challenge, ENAC has set up the Digitalization of Infrastructures and Cities Cluster and collaborates with the Center for Intelligent Systems (CIS), the Smart Living Lab, the EPFL Center for Imaging and the Transportation Center (TRACE)

 3. Sustainable territories:

-Our researchers are actively involved in several research centers.
-This multidisciplinary approach creates a fertile ground for innovation.
+ENAC researchers stand out by their involvement in several research centers and their multidisciplinary approach as a fertile ground for innovation.